carvasquez206/ReactPortfolio3.1/README.md

 - Run `npm i`: initial downloads

 ## How to Run App in Terminal
-- Run `npm start`: To start server
+- Run `npm run dev`: To start server using NextJS

 ## User Story